 An envelope advent calendar is a fun Christmas craft for adults to make for the kids.
 Add wire or string to an empty frame and use mini clothespins to attach numbered envelopes full of surprises!

 Trust us, you'll want to craft several of these adorable felted friends.
 Pose them on your mantel for a too-stinkin'-cute holiday vignette, or give these woolly penguins as heartwarming presents—if you can part with them!

 Personalized Mini Tree

 Take a quick tour through holidays past with this retro-inspired photo tree.
-Perch a small tree in a silver bucket, and fasten old photos using small clothespins.
+To make this personalized Christmas craft, perch a small tree in a silver bucket and fasten old photos using small clothespins.
 If desired, intersperse paper tags marked with a script handwriting as well as mini garland or ribbon and twinkle lights.

 Faux Flower Holiday Message

-Create a bright and cheerful holiday message for a door or above a table or mantel.
-Use a crafts knife to cut away the front surface of papier-mache letters to create an indent for the artificial flowers.
+Create a bright and cheerful Christmas-inspired message for a door or above a table or mantel.
+Use a crafts knife to cut away the front surface of papier-mache letters to create an indent for artificial flowers.
 Spray all surfaces of each letter metallic gold.
-Remove the flower heads from faux red silk carnation stems, and use a hot-glue gun to fill the letters with carnations.
+Remove the flower heads from faux red silk carnation stems and fill the letters with the flowers, attaching them using a hot-glue gun.

 Mini Holiday Forest

 A teensy forest and wintry animals lend seasonal cheer to a tabletop.